Fear is the killer. It’s the destroyer of dreams. It can crush your business and bust your sales. It can strangle your talents, skills, and ambitions.

-Some common fears are: the fear of poverty, the fear of criticism, the fear of ill heath, the fear of rejection, the fear of success, the fear of failure, the fear of old age, the fear of death, and the fear of the unknown.
+Some common types of fears are the fear of poverty, the fear of criticism, the fear of ill health, the fear of rejection, the fear of success, the fear of failure, the fear of old age, the fear of death, the fear of public speaking, the fear of flying, and the fear of the unknown.

 From CEOs to celebrities to salespeople, and everyone in between, we all suffer from fears that hold us back from getting what we want.
-If you’re ready to break through your fear, then consider practicing some of these proven and practical habits to live the life you are capable of.
+If you’re ready to break through and overcome fear and phobias, then consider practicing some of these proven and practical habits to live the life you are capable of.

 “Obstacles are those frightful things you see when you take your eyes off your goals.”

-If you are tired of living your life in fear, then now is your best hour to do something about it.
+If you are tired of living your life in fear day to day, then now is your best hour to do something about it.
 You can practice these powerful tools today to help you break through fear.
 If not, your option is to continue living a limited life.